The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 It is not known whether Enlon will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using Enlon.

 Do not receive this medication without telling your doctor if you are breast-feeding a baby.

-When used in diagnosing myasthenia gravis, edrophonium is given in small doses over 15 to 45 seconds.
-After each dose you will be observed for the expected reaction to this medication (muscle twitching, vision changes, increased muscle weakness, sweating, stomach cramps, nausea, and other symptoms).
-You may receive other medications to treat the reaction to edrophonium.
+When used in testing for myasthenia gravis, Enlon is given in small doses over 15 to 45 seconds.
+After each dose you will be observed for certain reactions to this medicine (muscle twitching, vision changes, increased muscle weakness, sweating, stomach cramps, nausea, and other symptoms).
+You may receive other medications to treat the reaction to this medicine.

 The test you are receiving may be repeated a second time.

-Your specific edrophonium test may be performed in a different manner than described above.
+Your specific Enlon test may be performed in a different manner than described above.

 What happens if I miss a dose?

-Since edrophonium is given by a healthcare professional, it is not likely that you will miss a dose.
+Since Enlon is given by a healthcare professional, it is not likely that you will miss a dose.